-If you sometimes suffer from dropped calls, bad lines, or missed call notifications when your smartphone never rang, you’re certainly not alone.
+If you sometimes suffer from dropped calls, bad connections, or missed call notifications when your smartphone never rang, you’re certainly not alone.
 Smartphone signal strength can be a fickle thing.
 The pursuit of cell phone bars, especially inside your home or office, can be incredibly frustrating.
-The signal bars on your smartphone are really only providing a rough guide to signal strength and different manufacturers have different measures, so the bars on one phone aren’t directly comparable to the bars on another.
+The signal bars on your smartphone are really only providing a rough guide to signal strength, and different manufacturers have different measures, so the bars on one phone aren’t directly comparable to the bars on another.
 Your local network, your phone, your carrier, and various types of interference at your location combine to dictate your signal strength.

 Change your location

 We’ve all done the signal bar dance, trying to find that elusive sweet spot where the bars pop up.
 It’s common to have dead spots in homes or offices.
 They can be caused by interference or building materials blocking the signal.
 The simplest thing to do is try moving somewhere else to make a call.
 Go upstairs, go outside, go to the window, find a spot where the reception is good and remember it for future calls.
 While this may work, it’s not ideal if your desk or living room happens to be in a dead spot, so you may want to try something else.

 Remove your case

 Your phone case could be interfering with your signal strength, especially if it’s a rugged case or has metal in it.
 Try removing the case to see if that helps improve reception or call quality.

 Keep your battery charged

 A low phone battery can affect your phone’s ability to receive a strong signal, and it can also affect performance.
 Try to keep your battery above 25% whenever possible.
 Consider carrying a portable charger with you so you can keep your phone charged on the go.